New to Baseball?

 If you are a parent new to baseball, and specifically Windsor Baseball, this section will answer some of your basic questions surrounding typical time and date commitments, and a handy table to determine what division your child will play based upon their year of birth and experience.

 If you have additional questions don't hesitate to use the various contact methods on this website to ask questions

 Age is based on how old player will be on April 30th, 2020 and/or division

 ||$210 + $25 Volunteer Fee

 *Field is based on division player is placed

 The league reserves the right to advance players who are new to league or who have participated in off season programs that could provide the necessary skills for placement.

 Division ages are based on typical progression.
 It is possible that some players may be moved up or down based on prior year coach evaluation/recommendation or their assessment results.

-Machine Pitch - Open to 7 year old
+Machine Pitch -

 - This is the beginning level of organized baseball and combines "T" and Coach pitch.